PReSS: An Automated Black-Box Framework for Evaluating Political Stance Stability in LLMs: Results

 We compare the binary stance stability labels (Stable vs.\ Unstable) from PReSS with the confabulation labels derived from entropy measures across topics.
 Table~\ref{tab:confabulation_setup} provides an example of our setup.
 To quantify the relationship between model uncertainty and stance stability, we compute the area under the receiver operating characteristic curve (AUROC) for three uncertainty metrics: Semantic Entropy (SE), Discrete Semantic Entropy (DSE), and Naive Entropy (NE), each using $N = 20$ generations following prior works.
 An AUROC of 1.0 indicates perfect discrimination between stable and unstable stances, while 0.5 indicates no discriminative power.

 As shown in Fig.~\ref{fig:auroc_entropies}, SE achieves the highest discriminative performance with an AUROC of up to 0.78, while other entropy variants exceed 0.6 across most models.
-These results demonstrate that PReSS, despite its black-box setup and minimal probing, produces stability assessments that strongly correlate with white-box uncertainty-based evaluations.
-This validates PReSS as an efficient and reliable black-box framework for identifying ideological instability in LLMs.
+These results demonstrate that PReSS, despite its black-box setup and minimal probing, produces stability assessments that strongly correlate with white-box uncertainty, validating it as an efficient framework for identifying ideological instability in LLMs.